 DARWEN’S MP has urged small business owners to beware playing music, as investigators focus on the town.

-Officials at PPL - a music licensing company working on behalf of performer and record companies - have been contacting business owners to check that they are legally allowed to recorded music or the radio.
+Officials at PPL - a music licensing company working on behalf of performer and record companies - have been contacting business owners to check that they are legally allowed to recorded music or

 Licences are a legal requirement for companies and can cost hundreds of pounds, depending on the extent of music played.